MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 ## Function inheritance
 Functions can be invoked within the same environment and from environments down the stack.
 The invocation syntax depends on where the function exists and from where it is invoked.
 Below are the different ways to invoke functions within a multi hierarchy set up.

+If a function references resources such as velocities, lists, external calls and external assessments, those resources will also be inherited down the stack when the function gets invoked.

 ### Invoking the functions created within the same environment